LegendaryAKx3/goosemarket/Project/docs/user_stories.md

 As a student, I want to see a leaderboard
 so that I can compare my skills and balance with others.

-As a student, I want to join groups (ex: SE, Math, Eng)
-so that I can compete and discuss predictions within my community.

-As a student, I want to subscribe to event tags
-so that I get updates on categories that interest me.

-As a student, I want to see a help/tutorial section
-so that I can understand how predictions and Goose Dollars work.

-As a student, I want tooltips or guidance on the UI
-so that I can learn features without needing instructions.

-As a student, I want to report suspicious events or users
-so that cheating or abuse can be prevented.

-As a student, I want fair and transparent dispute handling
-so that I trust the event resolution process.

 As a student, I want login streak bonuses
 so that I feel rewarded for returning consistently.